 During our real-life usage of the Tecno Camon i4, we noticed that the device did not show any traces of lag, the UI was smooth and the animations seamlessly integrated into the content on display.
-However, in some parts of the UI, like when you open social media apps, the touch and the scrolling does not feel as smooth, which maybe because of the software optimization.
+However, in some parts of the UI, like when you open social media apps, the touch and the scrolling do not feel as smooth, which may be because of the software optimization.

 Just like the earlier mentioned battery management, the RAM management is also excellent in the handset, and you get ample RAM free every time, unlike Realme 3, with which we had a poor experience while multitasking.

 We never noticed a single stutter in light and moderate usage.
 The app launch time was good.
 App execution and its response were exceptional.
 Everything went buttery smooth.

 More astonishingly, the heavy usage also did not affect the device’s performance much.
 Playing games and multitasking between resource-intensive apps was smooth.
 However, the thing that a famous game like Asphalt 9 was blocked to install on this device was very frustrating.
 Not only disappointing but shocking too, because the phone already played some of the heaviest games like PUBG, Deer Hunter, Dead Trigger, and Real Racing 3 with a tiny amount of negligible frame drop.
 So it’s not understandable why the game was blocked on the device.

 Though the smartphone has a game boost mode, it doesn’t enhance the performance much, and you won’t notice any difference playing with or without game mode.